ConfederacyOfGaia/Gaia/campaign-log.md

 - **Session Date:** 2018-09-11
 - **Party Level:** 3
 - **Date:** Late in the evening of the 18th of Peaksummer, in the 32nd year of the Reign of the Great Golden Dragon.
 - **Starting Point:** They just finished sharing a dinner with the Jackson family, who own a farm to the east of the town of Nelsa.
-Nearby is the farm of the Brightwood family, who have 12 kids under 14 years of age; they are a logical target of the hin.
+Nearby is the farm of the Brightwood family, who were targeted by the hin a week ago.
+It starts raining after midnight but before the hin attack.

 ## Session Plan

 ### Hin attack

-The hin only attack at night.
+- The hin only attack late at night.
 - The attack will come early in the morning, and will target the Brightwood farm to the east of town.
+- Some time after midnight, it starts raining lightly.
-- If the party is still at the Jackson family's farm, they will be awakened by one of the older Brightwood children banging on the door.
+- The party is still at the Jackson family's farm.
+They will be awakened by one of the Brightwood farmhands banging on the door.
+- They can see the fires of the Brightwood farm from the Jackson farm.
 - The party will be able to get to the Brightwood farm after 2 minutes of running.
+They might need to take time to put on their armor.
-- When they arrive, they'll find that 5 children were taken.
-Both the father (Evan) and mother (Dana) are injured; Evan is unconscious and Dana is barely holding on.
-They are both making death saves.
+- When they arrive, they'll find that all 5 children were taken.
+Both the father (**Evan**) and mother (**Dana**) are injured; Evan is unconscious, making death saves, and Dana is barely holding on.
+If the party doesn't step in, Dana will stabilize him.
+- ***Keith's ranger will arrive as they do, leave it up to the party to RP how that interaction goes, but the intent is that he is also tracking the hin and will join them.***
 - The hin can be tracked pretty easily: DC 10 (to heighten tension and make the party feel successful).
-- The hin move quickly (speed 35) and are carrying the stolen children, so they have both a head start and move faster than the party, so the party will not catch them.
+- The hin move quickly (speed 35), so they have both a head start and move faster than the party, despite carrying children with them.
+The party will not catch up to them, but will reach the caves about 15m after the hin do.
-- It will take 2 hours to track the hin to their caves.
+- It will take 2 hours to track the hin to their caves, and they'll arrive just as the sun is rising.
+- As the party gets close, they'll see a large fire, and will be given the opportunity to sneak up on the hin.

+#### The Hin Valley

+Draw the valley and place boulders, bushes, and trees from the widgets bag.
+Also place a large fire pit in the center.

 ### Retrieve Val's axe